+'''

-''' record Placement
+record Placement

 Boolean visible = true;

 Transformation transformation "Placement in the diagram layer";

-Transformation iconTransformation "Placement in the icon layer";
+Boolean iconVisible "Visible in icon layer; for public connector"; Transformation iconTransformation "Placement in the icon layer; for public connector"; end Placement; '''

-end Placement;

-'''

 If no iconTransformation is given the transformation is also used for placement in the icon layer.
+If no iconVisible is given for a public connector the visible is also used for visibility in the icon layer.